frankrousseau/kyou/README.md

 * allow to set a note on what happened the day you are currently watching
 * add a comparator tool for data
 * add a goal line on analytics
+* allow user to hide the trackers he doesn't use
 * write tests

 ## Press